fpolit/amaconsole/README.md

 # amaconsole

-`amaconsole` is an interative console to interact with **Ama-Framework** (distributed system password cracking environment) components.
+`amaconsole` is an interative console to interact with **Ama-Framework** components (*amacontroller*, *amadb*).
+Also `amaconsole` contains a complete arsenal of tools to quickly perform several attacks.

->    Please do not use ama in military or secret service organizations,
+>    Please do not use Ama-Framework in military or secret service organizations,
 >		      or for illegal purposes.